ZEUSwrt/ZEUSwrt/README.md

 _________________________________________________________________________

 With few words:
- Linksys WRT-32xx + Kali-linux OS = Full Functionality and Software management, Without Limitation on Hardware Capabilities.
+ Linksys WRT-3200 ACM + Kali-linux OS = Full Functionality and Software management, Without Limitation on Hardware Capabilities.
    After conversion became a strange unit, impossible to stop working, forget the sticking or even a bricked hardware board.
     Possibility of double boot.
 Recommended for easy maintenance.
      Installation contains: 1st partition the Zeus_WRT, 2nd partition the famous DD-WRT.